 Please report all bugs you find in Bash.
-But first, you should make sure that it really is a bug, and that it appears in the latest version of Bash that you have.
+But first, you should make sure that it really is a bug, and that it appears in the latest version of Bash.
+The latest version of Bash is always available for FTP from ftp://ftp.gnu.org/pub/bash/.